 ACTIVITIES AND EVENTS

-The 23rd Biennial Meeting of the American Quaternary Association (AMQUA 2014) will be held August 7-10, 2014 in Seattle, WA.
-The meeting will focus on the Quaternary geological and environmental processes that shaped the Pacific Northwest region, the animals that lived in it, and the late intrusion by humans.
-The meeting is being hosted by the Quaternary Research Center, College of the Environment at the University of Washington.
-The regular registration deadline is June 5th.
+The 23rd Biennial Meeting of the American Quaternary Association (AMQUA 2014) was held August 7-10, 2014 in Seattle, WA.
+The meeting focused on the Quaternary geological and environmental processes that shaped the Pacific Northwest region, the animals that lived in it, and the late intrusion by humans.
+The meeting was hosted by the Quaternary Research Center, College of the Environment at the University of Washington.
 For more details, please consult the AMQUA 2014 website.

 2014 AAAS Symposium - “Santa’s Revenge: The Impacts of Arctic Warming on the Mid-Latitudes” - February 15, 2014